 - a.
-The total number of district employees compensated in the last pay period of the district's fiscal year as 1. - b.
+The total number of district employees compensated in the last pay period of the district's fiscal year as 2. - b.
 The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year as 0. - c.
-All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$68,859. - d.
+All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$100,972 (includes fringe benefits). - d.
 All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$0. - e.
-Each construction project with a total cost of at least \$65,000 approved by the district that is scheduled to begin on or after October 1 of the fiscal year being reported, together with the total expenditures for such project: None. - f.
-A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the district amends a final adopted budget under Section 189.016(6), Florida Statutes: See page 33 of the CRA's financial statements.
+Each construction project with a total cost of at least \$65,000 approved by the district that is scheduled to begin on or after October 1 of the fiscal year being reported, together with the total expenditures for such project: CRA Founders Park, Budgeted at \$250,000, actual expenditures \$13.088.89. - f.
+A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the district amends a final adopted budget under Section 189.016(6), Florida Statutes: See page 31 of the CRA's financial statements.
+See page 35 of the CRA's financial statements.